amoffat/manifest/README.md

 from manifest import ai

 @ai
-def is_pessimistic(text: str) -> bool:
+def is_optimistic(text: str) -> bool:
-    """ Determines if the text is pessimistic"""
+    """ Determines if the text is optimistic"""
     ...

-assert is_pessimistic("This is a silly tool and nobody will ever use it.")
+assert is_optimistic("This is amazing!")
 ```

 ## Translation